sugi-juku/get-tension/README.md

 AI learns sounds just finished stringing and predicts current racket string tension.
 It works on Mac, Windows, Linux.
 It is written in Python.
+By default, training data is my stringing data.
+If you are a stringer, you can use your own stringing data and get your own tension, too.

 ![python powered](https://raw.githubusercontent.com/sugi-juku/get-tension/master/python-powered-w-200x80.png)